-Required Yearly Dues: \$30
+Required Yearly Dues: \$25

-This course is for all students interested in preparing for UIL academic competition and improving in academic performance.
-There are 34 event categories for students to choose from: Literary Criticism, Ready Writing, Spelling and Vocabulary, Current Issues and Events, Social Studies, Mathematics, Calculator Applications, Number Sense, Science, Computer Science, Computer Applications, Accounting, Journalism, Poetry Interpretation, Prose Interpretation, Debate, Informative Speaking, and Persuasive Speaking.
-Students interested in the additional areas of Film Making, Essay Writing, Theatrical Design, and Robotics may only sign up for the UIL class if they also compete in events that attend meets.
-Students interested in competing in an Academic event will be required to make commitments for outside practices and competitions.
+This course is for all students interested in preparing for UIL academic competition or improving in academic areas.
+There are 34 event categories for students to choose from: Literary Criticism, Ready Writing, Spelling and Vocabulary, Current Issues and Events, Social Studies, Mathematics, Calculator Applications, Number Sense, Science, Computer Science, Computer Applications, Journalism, Poetry Interpretation, Prose Interpretation, Debate, Informative Speaking, Persuasive Speaking, Film Making, Essay Writing, Robotics and Theatrical Design.
+Students interested in competing in an academic event will be required to make commitments for outside practices and competitions.
 Students will need to sign up for Academic Enrichment and will be assigned to a specific category/area at the beginning of the school year.